Whisky

 Drambuie is Scotch whisky, heather honey, herbs, and spices.
 The exact recipe is secret, but here's everything that's actually known — and what it tastes like.

-Glenfiddich 12 vs Glenlivet 12: Which One Should You Buy?
+Glenfiddich 12 vs Glenlivet 12: Taste, Price & Which to Buy

 Two of the world's best-selling single malts, both Speyside, both £40–45.
-They taste completely different.
-Here's which one to buy based on what you actually want.
+They taste completely different — which to buy based on what you actually want.

 Whisky Clubs Compared: SMWS vs Cadenhead's vs Master of Malt